top of page

 about inspiring hope in the traditional classroom setting.

-Today, my work is a combination of all my previous experiences, designing land-based programs
+Today, my work combines all my previous experiences through the creation of land-based

 Edgar Orejel Headshot.jpg